Honolulu, HI

 -

-Heat Island Reduction: Reflective pavements and shaded areas reduce microclimate warming and improve comfort for people and wildlife.
+Heat Island Reduction: Reflective pavements and areas shaded by tree canopy reduce microclimate warming and improve comfort for people and wildlife.

 -

 Sustainable Sourcing: No wood from threatened species was used.
-Plants and materials were sourced from nearby producers such as Green Thumb Nursery and Hawaiian Earth, minimizing transport emissions.
+Plants and materials were sourced from in state producers such as Green Thumb Nursery and Hawaiian Earth, minimizing transport emissions.

 Social Benefits